The Grandfather of Cyberpunk

 Philip K Dick has in fact had a huge influence on the movies that have been released.
 You’ve probably seen many a PKD-inspired movie and didn’t even know it!

 Don’t believe me?
-Allow me to give you a primer on everything he has done with the following list of eight novels or short stories that inspired major film productions.
+Allow me to give you a primer on everything he has done with the following list of nine novels or short stories that inspired major film productions.

 Nine PKD-Inspired Films